15542520665/STPC-COSeg/README.md

 After preprocessing the datasets, a folder named `blocks_bs1_s1` will be generated under `PATH_to_DATASET_processed_data`.
 Make sure to update the `data_root` entry in the .yaml config file to `[PATH_to_DATASET_processed_data]/blocks_bs1_s1/data`.

-#The relevant code files will be made publicly available upon acceptance of the manuscript.
-Below are our training logs and pre-trained model weights for your reference.